COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 #pagebreak()
 = Glossary <Glossary-section>

-In this section, we include some terms which are domain specific to game development.
+In this section, we include some terms which are domain-specific to game development.
 Having this separate section avoids the need of explaining a term in the middle of a sentence.

 *Player*: The person controlling the game.
 Similar to how the person controlling a car is a driver.